bmegli/hardware-depth-to-point-cloud/README.md

-# HDU - Hardware Depth Unprojector C library
+# HDU - Hardware Depth Unprojector library

-Placeholder for future library.
-Currently simple software implementation.

-Work in early progress.
+Hardware and software implementation of depth map to point cloud unprojection (with color).

 See [hardware-video-streaming](https://github.com/bmegli/hardware-video-streaming) for other related projects.

 ## Intent

-- hardware accelerated
-- unprojection of depth maps to point clouds
+Hardware implementation was the end goal.

+Software implementation was kept as simple introduction (or fallback).

-- with formats natively compatible with
+Software implmementation has formats natively compatible with
-     - HEVC Main10 p010le Y plane
+- HEVC Main10 p010le Y plane (array of uint16_t)
 - Unity Mesh float3 NativeBuffer interface
-     - rgb0/rgba color pixel format
+- rgb0/rgba color pixel format (array of uint32_t)
 - Unity Mesh color32 NativeBuffer interface

 This means that we natively wrap HEVC Main10 and rgb0/rgba data and output native compatible Unity vertices/colors data.

 ## Platforms

+Software implementation has no specific requirments.

+Hardware implemenenation uses compute shaders.

+This should (in theory) work with:
+- Windows and Windows Store, with a DirectX 11 or DirectX 12 graphics API and Shader Model 5.0 GPU
+- macOS and iOS using Metal graphics API
+- Android, Linux and Windows platforms with Vulkan API
+- Modern OpenGL platforms (OpenGL 4.3 on Linux or Windows; OpenGL ES 3.1 on Android).
+Note that Mac OS X does not support OpenGL 4.3
+- Modern consoles (Sony PS4 and Microsoft Xbox One)

+Tested only with OpenGL on Desktop (Linux).

+Shaders use Unity flavoured HLSL.
+You may recompile them with Unity for OpenGL, Vulkan etc.

 ## Hardware

-## Dependencies
+TODO

 ## Building Instructions

+Building instructions are only for software implementation.

+Hardware implementation (shaders) have to be integrated into your workflow.

 Tested on Ubuntu 18.04.